-Research – Innovative teams are curious teams.
+Research – Change-oriented teams are curious teams.
 They are far more interested in what others know than what they already know themselves.
 New knowledge is the foundation for new results.

 Retreat – Innovative teams build in time to take a step back so they can take a bigger step forward.
 They take the time to explore new ideas and perspectives.
 They find ways to pull out of the hectic day-to-day world of execution so that they can recalibrate and aim for bigger leaps.

 Realize – Change oriented teams focus on possibility.
+When new opportunities emerge, change-oriented teams are naturally inclined toward action, collaboration, and prototyping.
 Change-resistant cultures focus on flaws and dismiss possibilities.
-When new opportunities emerge, change-oriented teams are naturally inclined towards action, collaboration, and prototyping.

 Reveal – Change-oriented cultures actually do something with their new ideas.
 They embrace risk, they don’t avoid it.
 This sort of work requires a culture that supports vulnerability and deals with mistakes in productive ways.